banisterious/obsidian-charted-roots/wiki-content/Data-Quality.md

 Run this early — it ensures the family graph is internally consistent.
 If a child lists a parent, the parent should list the child.
 This step is essential for tree generation and navigation to work correctly.

+**When to run this operation:**
+- After manual edits where you added a parent/spouse/child to one person but forgot the reciprocal link
+- After bulk operations that might have created one-sided relationships
+- As a periodic sanity check during active data entry sessions (every 10-20 edits)
+- Before major exports or canvas generation

+**When it's unnecessary:**
+- After GEDCOM imports — the importer creates bidirectional relationships automatically
+- After using the plugin's built-in relationship editing UI — those create both sides automatically

 ### Step 3: Normalize Date Formats
 **Location:** Control Center → Data Quality tab → "Normalize date formats"